mariannepaulson/hotelrecommendations/README.md

 ### Instructions for approach 2

-1. Install requirments.txt by below command
+1. Install hotelrecommendations/Approach2_UI/requirments.txt using below command
-pip install -r requirements.txt
+   pip install -r hotelrecommendations/Approach2_UI/requirements.txt
 2. Modify the path to read the csv file in hotelrecommendations/Approach2_UI/app.py for example df = pd.read_csv(path where you have stored the csv file)
 3. To run the app type command python app.py
    To view the webpage go to http://127.0.0.0:5000